 I comforted myself with the titbits of advice I had gleaned from Runner's World magazine.
 Pace yourself, run a Negative Split, listen to your body, lean forward positively.
 Relax!

-not bringing up the rear, I almost relaxed.
+When people stopped overtaking and a quick glance behind told me I was not bringing up the rear, I almost relaxed.
 I started to take in the scenery, breath deeply, smile back at the clapping marshalls who directed me consistently downhill (reversing the proverb brought concern, 'what goes down...' ).
 I enjoyed being the priority for a change, being given right of way over cars, and I forgave these 4x4s anyway as they had a smear of genuine mud on them and had not been purchased from Landrover Mayfair.
 Although one car radio selfishly dumped On The Wings Of Love in my head for a few musically agonising miles.

 I was still glad I had ditched my iPod last minute to soak up the atmosphere, the scenery made a lovely change from London, running through organic manure, yum!
 And the conditions were pretty perfect, 5 degrees, windy but dry.
 I was keeping up now.
 I was diligently making that pleasant little beep on my watch to record my time for each mile, and at the 7 mile marker I noticed I had been clocking 8 minute miles!
 Was I going to burn out at the sight of the first 'significant' hill, and what about the big bad mile long climb looming at the end of the route?